Kansas road crews prep for inclement weather over the holiday weekend

 WICHITA, Kan.
 (KSNW) – Road crews across the state have been gearing up for a blast of winter weather during the Thanksgiving holiday weekend.

 “We spend the off-season, even starting this summer, getting our equipment ready.
-It’s something that we don’t do overnight,” Kansas Department of Transportation Public Affairs Manager Tim Potter said.
+It’s something that we don’t do overnight,” Tim Potter, Kansas Department of Transportation Public Affairs manager, said.

 While crews are out treating the roadways, keeping a safe distance from plow trucks will help workers complete their task of clearing the roads.